Rendering Tips

 Use Panoramic Views to reveal entire model

-A Panoramic image is created by rotation the camera while rendering to create a full 360 x 360 degree image.
+A Panoramic image is created by rotating the camera while rendering to create a full 360 x 360 degree image.
+It works best with large interiors, or with exteriors which have a central point which let you view the full model.